The Problems with the Symptoms, Diagnosis and Treatment of Vitamin B12 Deficiency by Martyn Hooper, founder of the Pernicious Anaemia Society

 What does vitamin B12 do?

 A normal healthy person will have normal and functioning parietal cells in his or her stomach.
-These cells will produce a protein called intrinsic factor, which binds to any animal product eaten, including meat, fish and dairy products, and produces vitamin B12.
+These cells will produce a Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… called intrinsic factor, which binds to any animal product eaten, including meat, fish and dairy products, and produces vitamin B12.
 Vitamin B12 is essential to produce healthy red blood cells that transport oxygen around the body to wherever it is needed – which is just about everywhere.
 If you have a problem with your parietal cells, you won’t produce any intrinsic factor and then won’t be able to produce healthy red blood cells.
 People with pernicious anaemia either don’t produce the intrinsic factor at all, or – and nobody knows why this is – they produce intrinsic-factor antibodies that destroys the intrinsic factor they do produce.

 You can, however, be at risk of B12 deficiency without having pernicious anaemia.
 One obvious group is vegans.
 However, most vegans are aware that they are at risk and take oral supplements to ensure that they get their source of B12 in an artificial form.
 But of course, if they have no intrinsic factor to ‘capture’ the B12, the supplements will be of no use.
 That is why people with pernicious anaemia have to have injections of B12 directly into their bloodstream.

 Elderly people are at risk of developing gastric atrophy (this can also be caused by the gut pathogen Helicobacter pylori), which means the mucous lining of their stomach produce antibodies to both the intrinsic factor and parietal cells.
 And as the UK population becomes older, there is a case for routinely checking the B12 status of the elderly.